 The customer must work 90 days in the same position.

 When a customer is placed in a new position with the same or new employer, a new 90 day count of employment is required to complete Bundled Job Placement Services.
-Each Benchmark is paid only once for each customer.
-When the VR counselor determines the provider should be paid for making a second placement a VR3472 must be approved by the VR Director prior to the service authorization being issued.
+Each Benchmark should only be purchased once for each customer.

+When the VR counselor determines a customer needs the supports of a job placement provider for an additional placement, the VR counselor must consult with the VR supervisor for approval.
+Before obtaining VR supervisor approval, the VR counselor must document in a case note why the customer requires another placement and what interventions and/or services have been provided to the customer to address needs, circumstances, behaviors, and/or other employment barriers since the first purchase of the service.

 See VR-SFP Chapter 17: Basic Employment Services, 17.4 Bundled Job Placement Services, for more information on the Service Description, Process and Procedures, Outcomes Required for Payment and Fee.

 For more information on how to establish and set up nontraditional providers and transition educator providers, see C-1005: Noncontracted Providers.